The Fraud Triangle – An Understanding from a P&C Insurance Fraud Perspective

-I learned about the fraud triangle while studying for my ACFE exam many years ago.
+I learned about the fraud triangle many years ago while studying for my ACFE exam.
 The fraud triangle was created by Criminologist Donald Cressey in the 1950s to explain a person’s motivation to commit fraud.
 His hypothesis was based on interviews with prison inmates.
-Cressey theorized that you need three elements to be able to commit the fraud:
+Cressey theorized that you need three elements to be able to commit fraud:

-- Rationalization – the individual’s mindset and determination/justification that it’s okay to commit the fraud or crime.
+Rationalization – the individual’s mindset and determination/justification that it’s okay to commit fraud or crime.
 “I’ve been paying my premium for decades… it’s my turn to cash in.”

-- Pressure – the motivation or reason to commit the fraud.
+Pressure – the motivation or reason to commit fraud.
 Examples include financial distress, drug or gambling addiction, or the desire to maintain a lavish lifestyle.

 Types of Insurance Fraud

-Cressey’s underlying factor is that you need all three elements (rationalization, pressure and opportunity) to commit fraud.
+To commit fraud, Cressey’s underlying factor is that you need all three elements (rationalization, pressure, and opportunity).
 This theory applies to both opportunistic and organized fraud.

-- Opportunistic fraud, sometimes called soft fraud, occurs when a policyholder exaggerates an otherwise legitimate claim or purposefully gives misinformation when applying for an insurance policy.
+Opportunistic fraud, sometimes called soft fraud, occurs when a person exaggerates an otherwise legitimate claim or purposefully gives misinformation when applying for an insurance policy.
 Common examples include exaggerating injuries in an auto claim or inflating the value of items stolen during a home burglary.
 A research paper by the Association of British Insurers discovered that opportunistic fraud happens most often when a fraudster thinks he/she is doing nothing wrong or believes they will be successful in their scam.

 About the author

 Jim Murphy has a specialized Master’s degree in Economic Crime Management and is a 30-year veteran of the insurance industry.
-After serving as a police officer in New England and spending years running a Special Investigations Unit analyst team, he’s now the Vice President of Products for FRISS, helping insurers fight insurance fraud and making insurance more honest.
+He served as a police officer in New England and spent years running a Special Investigations Unit analyst team.
+He's always looking to making insurance more honest.